Passenger ferry refloated after running aground

 Local politicians are calling for answers from the Scottish Government over what the incident means for ferry users in Orkney.

-It said that any further actions to support capacity to Orkney will be considered in due course.
+It said any further actions to support capacity to Orkney will be considered in due course.

-Scottish Conservative MSP Jamie Halcro Johnston, who is from Orkney, said the incident exposes the “pitiful lack of resilience in Scotland’s ferry network”.
+Scottish Conservative Highlands and Islands MSP Jamie Halcro Johnston, who is from Orkney, said the incident exposes the “pitiful lack of resilience in Scotland’s ferry network”.

 He said: “The Pentalina was only summoned back into action this week because the MV Alfred had to be seconded from Pentland Ferries to help plug gaps in the ageing, unreliable CalMac fleet.